24 February 2024

 KEN AULETTA

-P.S: This blog post is a book summary written in 2018 for bookbhook.com. an online reading app
+P.S: This blog post is a book summary I wrote in 2018 for bookbhook.com. an online reading app

 Advertising means to give attention to.
 Advertising connects seller and buyer.
 Media is dependent on advertising revenue.
 The same is true of music and newspapers.
 But in today’s digital age, its survival is under threat.